Sapitorico/shell/permissions/README.md

 # Shell, permissions
 Multitasking and multiuser, meaning that more than one user can be operating the computer at the same time, to protect the users from each other, a series of permissions were created and managed by the following commands
+## Resources
+man or help:

+* chmod
+* sudo
+* su
+* chown
+* chgrp
+* id
+* groups
+* whoami
+* adduser
+* useradd
+* addgroup
 ## comands

 | commands           | description                                                               |